Differential Equations as Fixpoints and Games: Relative Completeness for Rational

 \subsection{Rational \DifferentialGameLogic}

 Recall that the natural numbers can be defined in \dL and hence also in \systemicdlmus \cite{DBLP:conf/lics/Platzer12b}.
-Hence, the rational numbers $\rationals$ are definable in \dL, too.
-To define the fragment of \dGL restricted to rational evolution, define the \emph{rationally restricted} continuous evolution game as a syntactic abbreviation as follows:
+Hence, the rational numbers $\rationals$ are also definable in \dL.
+To define the fragment of \dGL restricted to rational evolution, define the \emph{rationally restricted} continuous evolution \(\stdoderat\) and non-deterministic assignment \(\gndassignrat{\ivar}\) as syntactic abbreviations as follows:

+The tests force the players to choose rational values of \(\timevar\) or \(x\) respectively, thereby ensuring that every atomic game is only countably branching.